joycehan/strikingly-interview-test-instructions/README.md

 Use a Chrome extension to simulate send request and get response in order to familiar with yourself with the flow

 ## Q&A

-1. Can I skip a word?
+### Can I skip a word?

 Yes! send another "Give Me A Word" request, i.e. "action":"nextWord"

-2. Can you submit mulitple results?
+### Can you submit mulitple results?

 Yes and No!
 You can submit your test results as many times as you want.
 BUT we ONLY store your LATEST submission.

-3. Can I always inititate a new game?
+### Can I always inititate a new game?

 Yes! you can always initiate a new game and play the game again and again.
 BUT always remember to submit your results if you are happy with your performance on a certain game.

+### I receive 5xx

+We have a lot of applicants playing the game.
+Unfortunately, our server is not made to handle a lot of load at the same time, so it could timeout.
+As you are writing a client program, you should handle this case.
+This is just something you have to deal with when you write production software.

+### I receive 401 error

+This is because you have a wrong secret key.

+### Your hangman server is buggy!

+We get this comments sometimes.
+In most cases, it's because the applicants didn't handle certain cases.
+Close to a thosand of applicants have played the game with no issue.
+So please read this document carefully before you jump into this conclusion.
+No software is bug-free though, so if you have carefully thought about it and still can't proceed, email us.

 ## Further Questions?
 If you have any questions, please write to joyce@strikingly.com.